MinghuiChen43/awesome-deep-phenomena/README.md

   - Robert Geirhos, Patricia Rubisch, Claudio Michaelis, Matthias Bethge, Felix A. Wichmann, Wieland Brendel. *ICLR 2019*
   - Digest: We show that ImageNet-trained CNNs are strongly biased towards recognising textures rather than shapes, which is in stark contrast to human behavioural evidence and reveals fundamentally different classification strategies.

+- Attacks Meet Interpretability: Attribute-steered Detection of Adversarial Samples. [[paper]](https://arxiv.org/abs/1810.11580)
+  - Guanhong Tao, Shiqing Ma, Yingqi Liu, Xiangyu Zhang. *NeurIPS 2018*
+  - Digest: We argue that adversarial sample attacks are deeply entangled with interpretability of DNN models: while classification results on benign inputs can be reasoned based on the human perceptible features/attributes, results on adversarial samples can hardly be explained.
+Therefore, we propose a novel adversarial sample detection technique for face recognition models, based on interpretability.

 - Sparse DNNs with Improved Adversarial Robustness. [[paper]](https://arxiv.org/abs/1810.09619)
   - Yiwen Guo, Chao Zhang, Changshui Zhang, Yurong Chen.
   - Digest: Our analyses reveal, both theoretically and empirically, that nonlinear DNN-based classifiers behave differently under l2 attacks from some linear ones.
 We further demonstrate that an appropriately higher model sparsity implies better robustness of nonlinear DNNs, whereas over-sparsified models can be more difficult to resist adversarial examples.

+- PAC-learning in the presence of evasion adversaries. [[paper]](https://arxiv.org/abs/1806.01471)
+  - Daniel Cullina, Arjun Nitin Bhagoji, Prateek Mittal. *NeurIPS 2018*
+  - Digest: In this paper, we step away from the attack-defense arms race and seek to understand the limits of what can be learned in the presence of an evasion adversary.
+In particular, we extend the Probably Approximately Correct (PAC)-learning framework to account for the presence of an adversary.

 - Robustness May Be at Odds with Accuracy. [[paper]](https://arxiv.org/abs/1805.12152)
   - Dimitris Tsipras, Shibani Santurkar, Logan Engstrom, Alexander Turner, Aleksander Madry. *ICLR 2019*